 Sadly, because most of these impressions were survival mechanisms, unconscious behavioral patterns are mostly stimulating, reward-based, limiting, negative, or based on illusory fears that may have protected us as children, but no longer serve us as adults.

-Dr. Gregory Berns, an Emory University neuroscientist and the author of Satisfaction: The Science of Finding True Fulfillment, researches dopamine levels in relationship to the anticipation of novel stimuli.
-Basically, Dr. Berns describes for us the complex neurochemistry of retail therapy and why it works so well: when you go shopping for shoes, for example, your dopamine levels start to rise.
-The promise of satisfaction peaks as you find the perfect pair of shoes and dopamine floods the brain.
-Once you take them to the register, pull out the credit card and swipe it, your dopamine levels come crashing down.
-The reward – the anticipation and excitement of new shoes) is over.3,4
+Dr. Gregory Berns, an Emory University neuroscientist and author of Satisfaction: The Science of Finding True Fulfillment, researches dopamine levels in relationship to anticipation of novel stimuli.
+Basically, Dr. Berns describes the complex neurochemistry of retail therapy and why it works so well: when you go shopping for shoes, for example, your dopamine levels start to rise.
+The promise of satisfaction peaks as you find the perfect pair and dopamine floods the brain.
+Once you take them to the register, pull out the credit card, and swipe it, dopamine crashes down.
+The reward (anticipation and excitement of new shoes) is over.3,4

-Ayurveda uses lifestyle, herbs, exercise, detox and rejuvenation to bring the body back into balance, remove the physical density and enhance self-awareness.
+Ayurveda uses lifestyle, herbs, exercise, detox, and rejuvenation to bring the body back into balance, remove physical stress, and enhance self-awareness.
 Yoga uses breathing and asana to move prana (life force) through the body in order to activate the subtle nadi pathways that help transport awareness into both the body and the mind.

 With heightened awareness in both mind and body, there is less physical and mental chaos, creating the opportunity for the body to restore balanced function and for the mind to take transformative actions to free us from needy childlike reward-based behaviors.